 Bacho / Shutterstock.com

 Electrical wiring problems pose a fire hazard.
 Tour your home to inspect light switches, cords and outlets.
-Signs of danger: exposed wire, spliced wire that’s connected with electrical tape and multiple extension cords or overloaded power strips.
+Signs of danger include:

-If you have problems with flickering lights, warm fixtures or switches, or outlets that sometimes don’t work, hire a licensed electrician to inspect for potentially hazardous wiring problems.
+Hire a licensed electrician to inspect for potentially hazardous wiring problems if you have issues with flickering lights, warm fixtures or switches, or outlets that sometimes don’t work.

 8. Replace smoke detector batteries